 - Majestic Citation Flow (CF)

 The easiest way to check them out is to use SERPChecker.
 The higher is the value, the higher is the quality of the link.
 Referring domains such as EDU or GOV are a win!
-For detailed analysis, we can use 49+ SEO metrics.
-Most of them deals with links.
+For detailed analysis, we can use more than 45 SEO metrics.
+Most of them deal with backlinks.

 Another valuable metric is the “Number of external links” (passing authority from different domains or IPs).